HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Introduction

-Compared to existing strategies, HYCO presents several advantages: \begin{enumerate} \item The \textbf{symmetric} formulation makes the method highly flexible.
-The physical and synthetic models are decoupled and do not need to be aware of each other's internal structure.
-This means that any combination of models can be hybridized, depending on the application at hand. \item The method is inherently \textbf{parallelizable}: since both components are optimized independently and at the same time, they can be assigned to separate computing units.
-This makes training more efficient.
-Besides, it opens the door to extensions with more than two models, which could have applications in domain decomposition or multiphysics contexts. \item Along the same lines, HYCO adapts well to \textbf{distributed or privacy-aware} scenarios.
+Compared to existing strategies, HYCO presents several further advantages: \begin{enumerate} \item The method is apt to \textbf{distribute} the computational load.
+Indeed, the physical model and synthetic model can be implemented on different machines, thus splitting the computational cost of training.
+Besides, while the alternating scheme we adopt here is sequential, HYCO could theoretically be made fully \textbf{parallel} with minor changes (e.g. using a Jacobi variant of our scheme, in which both models are updated from the predictions of the previous iterate and swapped in together).
+This also opens the door to extensions with more than two models, which could have applications in domain decomposition or multiphysics contexts. \item Along the same lines, HYCO can be adapted to \textbf{privacy-aware} scenarios.
 Only the outputs of the models need to be exchanged, not their parameters or their structure.
 In fact, even the datasets could potentially differ, and different agents might collect data at different locations.
-As a result, each component can be trained locally with limited communication, mirroring the ideas behind federated learning \cite{FED}. \item Finally, when models can be shared, inference can be performed using either the physical or synthetic component, depending on the desired trade-off between accuracy and online speed of computation. \end{enumerate} An important strength of HYCO is that, despite training two models instead of one, it remains computationally competitive thanks to its parallel structure.
-The mutual regularization between the models also means that the physical model typically does not require a very fine resolution.
-In fact, this characteristic can make HYCO more efficient than PINNs in certain cases, as demonstrated by the experiment in Section~\ref{sec:helm} (see Table~\ref{tab:helm}), where PINNs required a dense set of collocation points to enforce physical residuals, while HYCO achieved similar or better accuracy using a coarse grid for the physical model.
+As a result, each component can be trained locally with limited communication, mirroring the ideas behind federated learning \cite{FED}. \item Finally, when models can be shared, inference can be performed using either the physical or synthetic component, depending on the desired trade-off between accuracy and online speed of computation. \end{enumerate} Beyond these practical benefits, alternating descent has a structural advantage over the joint, single-loss training used by PINNs.
+In the PINN setting, a single network is fit simultaneously to the data and to the physical residual: both constraints act on the same set of parameters, and the joint gradient has no mechanism to distinguish a self-consistent but incorrect solution from the true one.
+Alternating updates break this symmetry: at each step, one model is optimized against a fixed prediction coming from an independent model family, rather than being free to reinterpret the physics to accommodate its own errors.
+We expect this to make it harder for the two models to drift into a shared, spurious optimum.
+We do not establish this mechanism theoretically, but it is consistent with the improved parameter recovery reported in Sections~\ref{sec:helm} and~\ref{sec:claw}, and it is particularly relevant for parameter identification problems, where the map from parameters to observations need not be uniquely invertible.